Coalburn Miners Welfare Gala Day 2025: A case study

 The success of the 2025 Gala Day created positive momentum and built a strong foundation for the event's continuation.
 The committee moved quickly to ensure sustainability, holding a debrief meeting to capture lessons learned and provisionally booking key attractions for the following year.
 This shift from reactive to proactive planning established a year-round planning cycle.

-The Orit Cumberhead fund, like many community benefit funds, utilises a local decision making panel for grant awards.
+Like many community benefit initiatives, the Orit Fund relies on a local decision-making Panel to review applications and allocate grants.
 The Panel appreciated the significant work delivered by the committee in reviving this important community tradition under challenging circumstances.
-Recognising both the success of the 2025 event and the committee's demonstrated capability and commitment to sustainability, following a further funding application at the end of 2025, the Panel agreed to fund the 2026 Gala Day.
+Recognising both the success of the 2025 events and the committee's demonstrated capability and commitment to sustainability, following a further funding application at the end of 2025, the Panel agreed to fund the 2026 Galafest evening and awarded a further £5,000 for August 2026.

 Read more about the Orit Cumberhead Community Fund